iamalreadynoob/wolta-docs/docs/source/index.rst

 **Wolta** is a Python library for data science.
 It is designed to make easy data analysis, data manipulation, model training.

-Check out the :doc:`overview` section for further information.
+Check out the :doc:`overview` section for further information and the you can find the source code `there <https://github.com/iamalreadynoob/wolta>`_.
 Also, for the other details, check :doc:`otherstuff`.

 .. tip::